Ersandeep977/Arth-2.0-Python-Menu-project/README.md

 ### Enter 6 for launch Google
 ### Enter 7 for launch Python
 ### Enter 8 for Create EC2 instances in us-east-1 resion
+### Enter 9 for launch Apache server for hosting the webpage

 this is the menu you enter the number and get the output